OSULUG/laws/constitution.rst

 --------------------

-Officers except Webmaster shall be nominated during a 30 day period of time, to be chosen by the current officers, during Fall, Winter, or Spring term of each year.
+Officers except Webmaster shall be nominated during a 30 day period of time, to be chosen by the current officers, during Spring term of each year.
 At the end of the nomination period, a ballot shall be held, and the candidates receiving the most votes shall be named to their respective offices.